 In 2019, the Group undertook a special project around pollution of the Nairobi River known as 'The Toxic Flow' series.
-The project took 3 months, covered 390 kilometers, collected 49 different samples including vegetables, aquatic samples and involved significant resources continue to play a critical part to educate and raise awareness on adaptation, impact reduction and early warning on climate change.
+The project took 3 months, covered 390 kilometers, collected 49 different samples including vegetables, aquatic samples and involved significant resources committed to identifying, developing, and fostering new skill sets critical to the business strategy of winning in the digital space.
+The focus is to comprehensively build capacity across all operations and functions in order to accelerate the transformation of NMG in to a world class digital media organization.